realmar/cgol/readme.md

 ## Compilation
 First SDL2 is needed on your machine:

 On Windows, the easiest way is using vcpkg.
 On other systems your package manager might already provide an sdl2 package.
-If it doesn't work you should be able use the vcpkg method too.
+If it doesn't work you should be able to use the vcpkg method too.
 ```
 $ vcpkg install sdl2